An elementary alternative to ECH capacities: Definition of the capacities

-We define a four-dimensional {\em Liouville domain\/} to be a compact symplectic four-manifold $(X,\omega)$ with boundary $Y$ such that there exists a primitive of $\omega$ which restricts to a contact form $\lambda$ on $Y$.
+We define a four-dimensional {\em Liouville domain\/} to be a compact symplectic four-manifold $(X,\omega)$ with boundary $Y$ such that there exists a primitive of $\omega$ which restricts to a contact form $\lambda$ on $Y$, for which the contact orientation of $Y$ agrees with the boundary orientation of $\partial X$.
 A basic example is a star-shaped domain in $\R^4$.
 Here a ``star-shaped domain'' is a compact domain in $\R^{2n}$ with smooth boundary which is transverse to the radial vector field, with the restriction of the standard symplectic form.
 We say that the Liouville domain $(X,\omega)$ is {\em nondegenerate\/} if the contact form $\lambda$ on $Y$ is nondegenerate; this notion does not depend on the choice of primitive of $\omega$.

 Given a Liouville domain as above, and given $\epsilon>0$, a choice of primitive of $\omega$ determines a neighborhood $N_\epsilon$ of $Y$ in $X$, and an identification

 under which $\omega|_{N_\epsilon}$ is identified with $d(e^s\lambda)$, where $s$ denotes the $(-\epsilon,0]$ coordinate.
 Using this identification, we can glue to obtain a smooth manifold